 Covered services in Medicare Advantage Plans

 Medicare Advantage Plans cover all Medicare services.
-Medicare Advantage Plans may also offer extra coverage.
+Most Medicare Advantage Plans also offer extra coverage, like vision, hearing and dental coverage.
 Learn more about what Medicare Advantage Plans cover.

 Rules for Medicare Advantage Plans